How PCBs still pollute the air today

 - Developmental problems in children

-- Increased risk of cancer (classified as probably carcinogenic)
+- Increased cancer risk (classified as probable carcinogen)

 They are mainly absorbed through food, but exposure through indoor air, especially in buildings with PCB-containing substances, can also be significant.